microsoft/vscode-iot-workbench/docs/esp32/esp32-state.md

 Click Restart button on the web page.
 You may need to wait for a while to see 'Restarting'.
 ![devkit state](media/esp32-state/esp32-state.gif)

-You can also see the restart information from device.
+You can also see the restart information from serial monitor.
 ![restart information](media/esp32-state/esp32-state-device-restart.png)